parappayo/hearts-go/README.md

 - Chaos Bot - plays a random, legal move each turn
 - Always Low Bot - plays the lowest card available, plays points cards when they have a void
 - Naive Greedy Bot - tries to surrender control while discarding the highest cards they can, uses table history to recognize which suits are safer to lead
-- Greey Bot - work in some probability methods to evaluate plays, recognize when a shoot the moon is likely and be able to play in that situation
+- Greedy Bot - work in some probability methods to evaluate plays, recognize when a shoot the moon is likely and be able to play in that situation
 - [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm) Bot - (very unlikely to get this far), classical AI methods: use probability to score the best move on each turn with look-ahead search for a few rounds (branching factor too high?), with heuristics to shortcut evaluation of common scenarios and ideally an opening book
 - Neural Net AI Bot - (very unlikely to get this far), modern AI methods: train a neural network on a large history of Hearts games and be able to identify strong moves